Dutchtronix/TRS-80-M100/ROM/README.md

 	HWPatch.asm

  Notes

 VirtualT does not emulate telephone modem hardware completely.
-	Enabling the relay and modem are ignored.
+Enabling the relay and modem are ignored.</br>

 Using TERM with no emulated serial port hangs VirtualT because it VirtualT never returns ready on the serial port.
-This can easily be fixed in VirtualT
+This can easily be fixed in VirtualT</br>

 Please inform me of mistakes or suggestions: jdr at dutchtronix dot com